nanakoohashi/Statistics/Theory.md

 - The mean of the absolute difference between each value and the value's mean.
 - Absolute values (magnitudes) are used to avoid negative distances.
 ### Variance and Standard Deviation
+- Variance: Squares the difference between each value and value's mean.